fgilde/MudBlazor.Extensions/MudBlazor.Extensions/Docs/ObjectEdit.md

 <MudExObjectEditForm OnValidSubmit="@OnSubmit" Value="@MyModel"></MudExObjectEditForm>
 ```

 You can also use the `MudExObjectEditDialog` to edit you model in a dialog.
-The easieest way to do this is to use the extension method `EditObject` on the `IDialogService`.
+The easiest way to do this is to use the extension method `EditObject` on the `IDialogService`.
 ```csharp
 dialogService.EditObject(User, "Dialog Title", dialogOptionsEx);
 ```